fogbow/fogbowcloud.org/content/pages/install-fogbow.md

 cd fogbow-playbook/conf-files
 ```

-After it, initially, is necessary to edit 11 small configuration files.

-Please, note that is only **necessary** to edit the configuration constants that has in the above line the token **"*# Required*".**
+After it is necessary to edit 11 small configuration files.
+Please, note that is only **necessary** to edit the configuration constants that the line above contains the token **"*# Required*".**

 #### behavior.conf